kiiza-quark/Observed-planets/README.md

 ## Installation

-To run this project, you need to have the following packages installed:
+To run this project, you need to have Jupyter Notebook installed.
+You also need the following packages:

 - `spiceypy`
 - `numpy`